sam81/BDF.jl/doc/intro.rst

       the corresponding BDF fields will be left empty or filled with defaults arguments.

       Data records are written in 1-second units.
-If the number of data points passed to `writeBdf` is not an integer multiple of the sampling rate the data array, as well as the trigger and status channel arrays will be padded with zeros to fill the last data record before it is written to disk.
+If the number of data points passed to ``writeBDF`` is not an integer multiple of the sampling rate the data array, as well as the trigger and status channel arrays will be padded with zeros to fill the last data record before it is written to disk.